 Who can apply at The Content Authority?

 This company is open to writers worldwide.
-You do need to have a strong grasp of the English language, good internet research skills, and the ability to write formal articles at a high school level or better.
+However, you do need to have a strong grasp of the English language, good internet research skills, and the ability to write formal articles at a high school level or better.

 How much does The Content Authority pay?